Standard ML of New Jersey

-Standard ML of New Jersey (SML/NJ; Standard Meta-Language of New Jersey) is a free and open-source compiler and programming environment for the Standard ML programming language.
-Aside from its runtime system, which is written in C, SML/NJ is written in Standard ML.
+Standard ML of New Jersey (SML/NJ; Standard Meta-Language of New Jersey) is a compiler and integrated development environment for the programming language Standard ML.
+It is written in Standard ML, except for the runtime system in C language.
 It was originally developed jointly by Bell Laboratories and Princeton University.
+It is free and open-source software released under a permissive software license (BSD-like).

-Its name is a reference both to the American state of New Jersey in which Princeton and Bell Labs are located and to Standard Oil of New Jersey, the famous oil monopoly of the early 20th century.
+Its name is a reference both to the American state of New Jersey in which Princeton and Bell Labs are located, and to Standard Oil of New Jersey, the famous oil monopoly of the early 20th century.

 Features

-SML/NJ extends the SML'97 Basis Library with several additional top-level structures:
+SML/NJ extends the SML'97 Basis Library with several added top-level structures: